Skip navigation

 Activity: We will promote among our peers:

-• The need for public health approaches within emergency services
+• The need for public health approaches within emergency services and emergency departments

 • The need for public health professionals to collaborate with emergency services